 References must point to the correct element type.
 An actor reference must point to an actor, not an entity.

-If a schema allows both parent and children (during migration), the validator must ensure they are consistent.
+If a schema allows both parent and children, the validator must ensure they are consistent.
 Contradictions are errors.

 All IDs must be globally unique across the entire workspace.
 Any ID can be referenced from anywhere without qualification.